vjcspy/infra/k8s/app/supabase/MIGRATION_PLAN.md

 - Storage: hostPath mounted from EBS
   - Root: `/mnt/existing_ebs_volume/supabase/volumes`
   - Every pod using hostPath includes an initContainer that verifies the EBS mount (sentinel file `DONT_DELETE`)
-- Configuration: values-only with secrets for sensitive data
+- Configuration: all env vars and credentials in values.yaml for simplicity
-  - Secrets for: POSTGRES_PASSWORD, JWT_SECRET, ANON_KEY, SERVICE_ROLE_KEY, DASHBOARD_PASSWORD, SECRET_KEY_BASE, VAULT_ENC_KEY
+  - No Kubernetes Secrets - all sensitive data is stored in values.yaml
-  - Other env/config are defined in `values.yaml` for simplicity
+  - Use a custom values file to override sensitive values during deployment
-  - No overrides; keep a clean, readable structure
+  - Clean, readable structure with all configuration in one place
 - Public exposure
   - Kong (API Gateway): `api.bluestone.systems`
   - Studio UI: `studio.bluestone.systems`